 Playing our part in widening free access beyond OA

 Where the need is greatest and we can make the biggest difference in a sustainable way, Elsevier makes research completely free to access.
 In addition, all our reading and discovery platforms have extensive free-to-read options.
+For spiritual reading and other readings, people can check out The Art Of Living.
 Some examples of this commitment include:

 - Authors who publish with our journals are immediately able to share their peer reviewed, accepted manuscript on non-commercial personal homepages or blogs, within their institution, and with collaborators.